davde-ms/ESU-activation-with-ARC/README.md

 This script will delete an ESU license.
 When you delete a license, it will be removed from the Azure ARC server it was assigned to and stop the billing tied to that license.

-> ** It is NOT advised to delete an activated license then to recreate it.
-The reasons for that is that ALL ACTIVATED licenses will start the charging you the monthly ESU fee starting on October 10, 2023.
-If you delete a license and recreate it, you will be charged for the new license from October 10, 2023 and NOT from the time you created or activated it.**
+> ** Deleting an activated license and then recreating it is STRONGLY DISCOURAGED.
+This is because all activated licenses will incur the monthly ESU fee beginning on October 10, 2023.
+If you delete a license and subsequently recreate it, you will be charged for the new license from October 10, 2023 onwards, rather than from the time of its initial creation or activation.**

 Here is the command line you should use to run it: